[You can listen to the music from all the Love Saves The Day posts on this Youtube playlist.]

 So in early 1970 Mancuso took back control, including of the music, and sent out invites for a private party called Loves Save the Day – the name was inspired by proximity to Valentines Day and his former fondness for psychedelics.
 The parties had names but the venue didn’t, it was just Mancuso’s home.
 Eventually people started calling it The Loft and the name stuck.

-This 1972 solo track from The Temptations singer Eddie Kendricks was a favourite of David Mancuso at The Loft and was picked up by a lot of other DJs as a result.
+The 1972 solo track Girl You Need A Change Of Mind from The Temptations singer Eddie Kendricks was a favourite of David Mancuso at The Loft and was picked up by a lot of other DJs as a result.

 By the end of 1970, the Loft parties were at capacity and stayed that way for years.
 The door charge was only two dollars at first and there was no alcohol, or indeed anything else, for sale inside.
 But there was free food – organic and fresh, in line with Mancuso’s now clean living habits.
 And there was simple but effective decor including balloons – lots of balloons – streamers and powerful floodlights.
 The Loft was recreated to great effect in epsiode 5 of David ‘The Wire’ Simon’s recent series The Deuce – the DJ was the spitting image of David Mancuso although the name was never mentioned.

 The Loft was David Mancuso’s home so the only event of the week was the Saturday night invite-only party.
 During the early part of most week, he would spend time in Woodstock in upstate New York before coming back on Wednesday to start preparations for the next party.
 Maybe that’s why he was so fond of this track by War called ‘City Country City’.